 Conflict Minerals: tin, tungsten, tantalum and gold and their ores sourced in conditions of armed conflict and/or human rights abuses, whether in the eastern Democratic Republic of Congo or an adjoining country or otherwise.

-Contract: the contract between the Customer and the Supplier for the purchase of Goods and/or Services pursuant to an Order in accordance with these Conditions.
+Contract: the contract between the Customer and the Supplier for the purchase of Goods and/or Services pursuant to an Order and formed in accordance with clause 2.2.

 Control: that a person possesses, directly or indirectly, the power to direct or cause the direction of the affairs and policies of the other person (whether through ownership or share capital, possession of voting power, ability to appoint directors, contract or otherwise) and "Controls" and "Controlled" shall be interpreted accordingly.

-Customer: Prolectric Services Limited, Westhaven House, Arleston Way, Shirley, Solihull, West Midlands B90 4LH.
+Customer: Prolectric Services Limited (Company number: 04607208), Westhaven House, Arleston Way, Shirley, Solihull, West Midlands B90 4LH

 Customer Materials: has the meaning set out in clause 5.3(j).